Nexmo/nexmo-developer/_documentation/vonage-business-cloud/smart-numbers/overview.md

 ---
 title: Overview
-meta_title: Number programmability service
+meta_title: Smart Numbers
 ---

 # Overview

-> **Note** The Number Programmability service is for [Vonage Business Cloud Customers](https://www.vonage.com/business/) only.
+> **Note** The Smart Numbers service is for [Vonage Business Cloud Customers](https://www.vonage.com/business/) only.

-The Vonage Business Cloud (VBC) Number Programmability service enables you to:
+The Vonage Business Cloud (VBC) Smart Numbers service enables you to:

 * Forward a VBC call to a Nexmo [Voice API](/voice/voice-api/api-reference) application
 * Connect calls to a VBC extension from a Voice API [NCCO](/voice/voice-api/guides/ncco)